proximiio/proximiio-js-library/README.md

     considerVisibilityParam: false, // optional, default: true, if enabled all pois with visibility property defined as 'hidden' will not be visible as default, will be possible to toggle them with toggleHiddenPois() method
     fitBoundsPadding: 200, // optional, default 250, number | PaddingOptions, the amount of padding in pixels to add to the given bounds for found route, https://docs.mapbox.com/mapbox-gl-js/api/properties/#paddingoptions
     showLevelDirectionIcon: false // optional, default: false, if enabled arrow icon will be shown at the levelchanger indicating direction of level change along the found route,
-    showRasterFloorplans: false // optional, default: false, if enabled raster floorplans will be visible });
+    showRasterFloorplans: false // optional, default: false, if enabled raster floorplans will be visible,
+    animatedRoute: false // optional, default: false, EXPERIMENTAL, if enabled animated dot will be displayed along the route });
 ```
 #### Required Data for 3D Polygons